Linnea87/adventure-game/README.md

 ## Data Model
 ### Flowchart
 I used a flowchart from [Lucidchart](https://www.lucidchart.com/pages/ER-diagram-symbols-and-meaning) to map out how I envisioned the logic of the game.
-This flowchart is a basis for the most important functions and directions of the game. therefore, the number of scenes may differ from the final result.
+This flowchart is a basis for the most important functions and directions of the game.
+Therefore, the number of scenes may differ from the final result.

 ![Flowchart](docs/blank_diagram.webp)